 The variety of friendships left Sopchak feeling welcome – even though she had no family nearby.
 “We’ve been lucky to make friends from other parts of the country and the world,” says Sopchak.
 Having lived in so many places, Sopchak notes that her friends have been invaluable for another reason: “They’re really important when it comes to moving day!”

-For Rose, a single mother whose children are ages 11, 7 and 4, her network of friends has developed over time through connections to her kids’ activities.
+For Rose, a single mother, her network of friends has developed over time through connections to her kids’ activities.
 As a young mother, she made sure to join the parent-teacher organization and to help out working at school activities so she could get to know other parents better.

 She has two kids in soccer, which not only keeps her schedule full, but also ensures that she gets to see her friends (the parents of her kids’ teammates) on a regular basis.
 Rose laughs when she reveals another source of friendships – Facebook.
 Over the last few years, she’s reconnected with high school buddies and now keeps in touch on a regular basis.

 We’re preconditioned to prioritize family from an early age, but Tessina says that in many ways friends are more important to overall wellbeing.